-History 300:001 Introduction to Historical Method The Underground Railroad, Slavery and Abolition Fall 2017 Prof. Spencer Crew Email: srcrew@gmu.edu Office: East Building room 207B Office Hours: Tuesday and Thursday 12:00 - 1:00 and by appointment This course is designated as a Student as Scholarly Inquiry course where students learn about the process of scholarly inquiry by examining prior scholarship and through the preparation of an original research paper.
-In this Scholarly Inquiry course students will: - Articulate a scholarly question - Engage in the key elements of the scholarly process - Situate the concepts, practices or results of scholarship within a broader context As a History 300 course it introduces history majors to the process of writing an original research paper.
-In addition it fulfills all or part of the writing-intensive requirement for the history major.
-In this course we will focus on researching slavery, abolition and the Underground Railroad.
+History 300:001 Introduction to Historical Method The Underground Railroad, Enslavement and Abolition Fall 2023 Prof. Spencer Crew Email: srcrew@gmu.edu Office: East Building room 207B Office Hours: Tuesday 12:00 - 1:00 and by appointment This course is designated as a Student as Scholarly Inquiry course where students learn about the process of scholarly inquiry by examining prior scholarship and through the preparation of an original research paper.
+In this Scholarly Inquiry course students will: Articulate a scholarly question Engage in the key elements of the scholarly process Situate the concepts, practices or results of scholarship within a broader context As a History 300 course it introduces history majors to the process of writing an original research paper.
+In addition, it fulfills all or part of the writing-intensive requirement for the history major.
+In this course we will focus on researching enslavement, abolition and the Underground Railroad.
 Your research projects will grow out of your increased understanding of the operation of these activities and the many different people involved in them.
 The Underground Railroad story offers an opportunity to see how civil disobedience and interracial cooperation changed the way many people came to think about the institution of slavery and the people victimized by it.
-You do not need to have previous knowledge about the Underground Railroad or slavery for this course.
+You do not need to have previous knowledge about the Underground Railroad or enslavement for this course.
 You will gain that knowledge in the course of the semester.
 I do assume that you have experience in historical analysis and understand the difference between primary and secondary sources, can identify the main thesis of a scholarly work, and have previously used footnotes.
-This is your opportunity to take that knowledge and become a historian by producing a well-researched and thoughtfully presented 10 - 12 page research paper.
+This is your opportunity to take that knowledge and become a historian by producing a well-researched, thoughtfully presented and well-organized 10-12-page research paper.
 If you are a student with a disability and you need academic accommodations, please see me and contact the Office of Disability Resources at 703.993.2474.
-All academic accommodations must be arranged through that office. n ron Δda l dea dlin PC.
+All academic accommodations must be arranged through that office.
+Drop/Add deadlines:

-Last Day to Add:

-September 5, 2017 Last Day to Drop (67% tuition penalty): September 29, 2017 Selective Withdrawal Period: October 2 - October 27.
-2017 Required Texts:
+Last Day to Add & Drop Monday, Aug 28 Final Drop Deadline (no tuition penalty): Tuesday, Sept.
+5 Selective Withdrawal Period: Wed.
+Sept 27 - Mon.
+Oct 23 Required Texts:

-John N. Arnold, History A Very Short Introduction Fergus M. Bordewich, Bound for Canaan Frederick Douglass, Narrative of the Life of Frederick Douglass An American Slave Kate Clifford Larson, Bound for the Promised Land Harriet Tubman, Portrait of an American Hero Stuart Seely Sprague, His Promised Land, The Autobiography of John P. Parker William Still, The Underground Railroad Kate L. Turabian, A Manual for Writers Grading:
+John N. Arnold, History A Very Short Introduction Fergus M. Bordewich, Bound for Canaan William Wells Brown, Narrative of William W. Brown, A Fugitive Slave Frederick Douglass, Narrative of the Life of Frederick Douglass An American Slave Kate Clifford Larson, Bound for the Promised Land Harriet Tubman, Portrait of an American Hero William Still, The Underground Railroad Kate L. Turabian, A Manual for Writers Grading: